 We used to spend nine percent of our income on clothing: six percent was making clothing, and three percent was dry cleaning and laundry.
 Today, we spend six percent of our income on clothing: three percent is dry cleaning and laundry, and only three percent is making the clothing.
 So, as manufacturing becomes less and less important, it's all about services, and you don't send your dry cleaning out to China.
 It's all about locally produced and consumed services.

 So for all those reasons, globalization is actually an early 21st century phenomenon, and by the middle of the century, it's going to be in great retreat, and it's really going to be all about tourism and where you want to retire.

 I think fifty years from now, if we continue to do what we've done over the last several centuries — and in the last twenty years, of course, what's happened is that 800 million to a billion people in Asia have attained that standard of living.
 But if we continue to do it, it will be a standard of living not based on a five-day work week, but based on a three-day work week.

 And if we go on and on, it will not be demanding, physical jobs, it will be increasingly, sort of, jobs of human interaction and supervision — in education, in healthcare, in housing — that people really like to do.
 So, I think that that engine, which has, over the last 150 years, worked this extraordinary transition in society, should continue to do so.

 About the researcher

-Professor Bruce C. N. Greenwald holds the Robert Heilbrunn Professorship of Finance and Asset Management at Columbia Business School and is the academic Director...Read more.
+Professor Bruce C. N. Greenwald is the Robert Heilbrunn Professor Emeritus of Finance and Asset Management at Columbia Business School and the academic...Read more.